EFWob/RetroRadio/README.md

 ```

 If you play around, you will notice: it works in principle, but not quite.
 The first thing you will notice is that the mapped input value will be 0 for the
 physical readings of 0 to 1023, 1 for 1024 to 3073 and 2 for 3074 and up.
-So the map is skewed (the caching range for 1 is 2048 wide, but only 1024 wide
+So the map is skewed (the catching range for 1 is 2048 wide, but only 1024 wide
 for 0 and 2.
 So the _map()_ function is skewed.

 The next problem is that the presets will jitter if the reading is just between two presets.
 To increase the problem, set the filter to 0 by using the
 command _in.vol=mode=0_.
 Then try to tune close to a readout of 1024.
 You will notice a constant change between presets.

 To solve this problems, Gaps are permitted in the value map.
-If the current physical read falls within a gap, the input is considered to be unchanged.
+If the current physical read falls within a gap, the Input is considered to be unchanged.
 For the
 first start, if the physical read is within a gap, the next matching value in the mapping entries closest to the physical readout is assumed.

 _in.vol=map=(0..1200=0)(1448..2648=1)(2894..4095=2)_ will do the trick.